afrind/warp-draft/draft-ietf-moq-transport.md

 ~~~
 {: #object-datagram-status-format title="MOQT OBJECT_DATAGRAM_STATUS"}

-* Subscription Identifier: the Subscriber or Publisher chosen Subscription
+* Subscription ID: the Subscriber or Publisher chosen Subscription
   Identifier indicating the subscription this Datagram belongs to.
 If an
   endpoint receives a datagram with a Subscriber-Chosen Subscription
   Identifier that does not correspond to a subscription it initiated, it